 The second stage of the project will begin in early April of 2021 and will breathe new life into another section of Main Street.
 Features will include sidewalk bumpouts enhanced with unique “kitchen party” seating, a new bus shelter, “green” technology planting beds, bike racks, new lighting, and the display of public art.
 The new streetscape will also provide a dedicated pedestrian clear zone with increased accessibility and the retention of on-street parking.
 The design concept was developed by Fathom Studios, Dartmouth NS and is a continuation of the them from Main Street’s Phase I Streetscape project completed in 2017.

 The second stage of the project will take approximately three months to complete.

 Q: What is the timeline for the project?

-Streetscape construction is estimated to start in early April and to be completed by late May/early June 2021.
+Streetscape construction is estimated to start in early April and to be completed over a three month period.